Draft evasion: Syria

-Aleppo during the Syrian Civil War.
-By 2016, 70,000 draft evaders had fled Syria, while others remained undetected inside it.

 Syria requires men over 18 to serve in the army for two years (except for college graduates, who need serve only 18 months).
 Draft evasion carries stiff punishments, including fines and years of imprisonment.
 After the Syrian Civil War broke out in 2011, many draft-age men began fleeing the country, sometimes paying thousands of dollars to be smuggled out.
 Others paid to have their names expunged from the draft rolls.
 Meanwhile, the government erected billboards exhorting young people to join the army – and set up road checkpoints to capture draft evaders.
 By 2016, an estimated 70,000 draft evaders had left Syria, and others remained undetected within its borders.

 Observers have identified several motives among the Syrian draft evaders.
 One is fear of dying in that country's civil war.
 Others include obeying parental wishes and disgust with the government of Bashar al-Assad.
 Thomas Spijkerboer, a professor of migration law at VU University Amsterdam, has argued that Syrian draft evaders motivated by a refusal to participate in violations of international law should be given refugee status by other nations.

 In October 2018, the Syrian government announced an amnesty for draft evaders.
 However, an officer with Syria's "Reconciliation Ministry" told the Los Angeles Times that, while punishment would be canceled, military service would still be required.
 "Now the war is practically at its end, which means enlisting is no longer such a fearful situation", he said.
 "We expect we'll have very large numbers taking advantage of the amnesty".